 Food in Bhutan: What to Know and to Eat—Full Article Coming Soon!

 Bhutan is generally one of the safest places in the world for tourists.
 Tourism is a huge part of the Bhutanese economy, and daily tariffs and strong government control ensure there’s little to no crime committed against visitors.
 Thimphu police are quite active and do rounds around the city at night to ensure the safety of those enjoying Bhutan travel.

 Bhutan has a universal health care system, and hospitals and clinics are located throughout the country, even in the remotest areas.
 Travelers, however, should not expect high-tech facilities.

 In terms of the natural environment, bears are a threat in remote mountainous regions.

-The US State Department advises LGBTQ travelers that homosexuality is illegal in Bhutan, and the law is enforced.
-Punishment can include prison sentences of one month to one year.
 Tobacco users should know that the sale of tobacco (cigarettes, chewing tobacco or other tobacco products) is effectively banned throughout Bhutan.
 (Bhutan remains the only country in the world to enforce this policy.)
 Penalties for possession or use of tobacco might be severe.
 That said, due to a parliamentary amendment in 2012, the country now allows visitors to import a limited quantity of cigarettes and tobacco products into the country for personal use only.
 To do so without facing fines, one must have receipts proving the payment of import duties.